Healthcare Compliance News

 For example, the bill extends pandemic-era Medicare telehealth waivers through 2027 and the acute-care hospital-at-home program through FY30, thus removing the uncertainty that has surrounded those programs in recent months.

-Among other healthcare programs getting extended or renewed in the appropriations bill are supplemental payments for low-volume hospitals and Medicare-dependent hospitals (through 2026), add-on payments for ambulance services (through 2027), the floor for the work geographic practice cost index (through 2026), a 3.1% bonus for physicians who participate in advanced alternative payment models (through 2026), and payment for in-home cardiopulmonary rehabilitation (through 2027).
+Among other healthcare programs getting extended or renewed in the appropriations bill are supplemental payments for low-volume hospitals and Medicare-dependent hospitals (through 2026), add-on payments for ambulance services (through 2027), the floor for the work geographic practice cost index (through 2026), a 3.1% bonus for physicians who participate in advanced alternative payment models (through 2026), funding for community health centers (through 2026) and payment for in-home cardiopulmonary rehabilitation (through 2027).

 The bill also implements stricter requirements for MA plans to maintain accurate provider directories.
 Slated for 2028, those provisions add to 2026 regulatory updates designed to improve the accessibility and accuracy of the directories.